myenglishmood/wp-gdpr-core/readme.txt

 In order to replace the email template, you can copy the template from our plugin ( wp-gdpr-core/view/email ) and move it to your theme.
 Place it in under theme-name/wp-gdpr-core/samefilename.php

+From now on you can style your new placed templates as you like.

 Email filters:

 Here are the filters for the email that is send to requestor and the dpo.